steve315/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. 6-multiple_permissions - adds execute permission to the owner and the group owne	r, and read permission to other users, to the file hello
 8. 7-everybody - addsnexecution permission to u, g and o to the file hello
 9. 8-James_Bond - sets permission for hello u = 0, g = 0, o = 7
+10. 9-John_Doe - sets the mode of the file hello too -rwxr-x-wx